 A delicate balancing act may be required when choosing the specifications for a new laptop (or a laptop upgrade for refurbished laptops).
 Spend just enough to ensure future performance while ensuring that you utilize all of the hardware you purchase.

 The best illustration of this is memory (also known as RAM).
 RAM is a temporary storage space used by computers: Data is saved in the system memory, not on your SSD or HDD, whether you run applications, work on large projects in Photoshop, or even manage dozens and dozens of browser tabs.
-You should have more RAM when you perform more memory-demanding tasks.
+You should have more RAM when you perform more memory-demanding tasks or do coding homework with a programming assignment writing service.
 Your computer will continue to feel quick and responsive.

 2GB of RAM will feel underpowered on contemporary Windows machines.
 It won’t be possible for you to run a lot of programs at once, much less have more than a few browser tabs open.
 Nowadays, 4GB is the standard configuration for the majority of Windows laptops, and for good reason.